Departmental Lecturer in Criminology

 Ben's research focuses primarily on issues of trust and legitimacy as these apply to the police and the wider criminal justice system.
 International and cross-national comparisons of these issues are a growing research interest, and his work has a particular emphasis on procedural justice theory and the intersection of social-psychological and sociological explanatory paradigms.
-He has collaborated with the London Metropolitan Police and the National Policing Improvement Agency on several research projects concerned with improving police understanding of public opinions and priorities.
+He has collaborated with the London Metropolitan Police, the College of Policing and other agencies on research projects concerned with improving police understanding of public opinions and priorities.

 B Bradford, A Huq, J Jackson and B Roberts, 'What price fairness when security is at stake?
 Police legitimacy in South Africa' (2013) Regulation and Governance [...]

 The legitimacy of legal authorities – particularly the police – is central to the state's ability to function in a normatively justifiable and effective manner.
 Studies, mostly conducted in the US and UK, regularly find that procedural justice is the most important antecedent of police legitimacy, with judgments about other aspects of police behavior – notably, about effectiveness – appearing less relevant.
 But this idea has received only sporadic testing in less cohesive societies where social order is more tenuous, resources to sustain it scarcer, and the position of the police is less secure.
 This paper considers whether the link between process fairness and legitimacy holds in the challenging context of present day South Africa.
 In a high crime and socially divided society, do people still emphasize procedural fairness or are they more interested in instrumental effectiveness?
 How is the legitimacy of the police influenced by the wider problems faced by the South African state?
 We find procedural fairness judgments play a key role, but also that South Africans place greater emphasis on police effectiveness (and concerns about crime).
 Police legitimacy is, furthermore, associated with citizens' judgments about the wider success and trustworthiness of the state.